build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 As the CloudFormation template creates and deploys a certificate template named **LdapOverSSL-QS**, ensure your domain controllers have auto-enrollment enabled in order for them to be granted a certificate to be used for authenticating users.
 Each domain controller that is going to authenticate smart card users **must have** a domain controller certificate.
 If you are using **AWS Microsoft Managed AD**, you can skip this step.

 1. Connect to your MGMT instance with an AD user in the Domain Admins or AWS Delegated Administrators group.
-2. Open PowerShell as Administrator and run the following commands to install the Group Policy Management console if it's not installed and open it:
+2. Open PowerShell as an Administrator and run the following commands to install the Group Policy Management console if it's not installed and open it:

 ```powershell
 Install-WindowsFeature GPMC